 Acceptance of Request:

-The Issuer/ Registrar and Share Transfer Agent accepts the request for rematerialisation & procures it in printable form and further despatches the certificates to the client.
+The Issuer/ Registrar & Share Transfer Agent accepts the request for rematerialisation & procures it in printable form and further dispatches the certificates to the client.
 Simultaneously sends an electronic confirmation to the DM.

 Status Update:

-The DM downloads this information to the DPM and updates the status of rematerialisation request in the DPM.
-The depository will revise the beneficiary account of the shareholder by removing the shares which have been rematerialized.
+The DM downloads this information to the DPM and updates the status of the rematerialisation request in the DPM.
+The depository will revise the beneficiary account of the shareholder by removing the shares that have been rematerialized.

 Reissuance of Physical Share Certificates:

-Finally, the registrar will dispatch the physical share certificates to the shareholder, thus ending up the process.
+Finally, the registrar will dispatch the physical share certificates to the shareholder, thus ending the process.

 Expenses Involved In The Remat Process:

-As per the norms of Depositories Act, the depository cannot levy any stamp duty is for transferring the shares when a remat request is made and only a nominal fee is charged for completing the process.
+As per the norms of the Depositories Act, the depository cannot levy any stamp duty for transferring the shares when a remat request is made, and only a nominal fee is charged for completing the process.